Skip to contents

 Simulx’s GUI enforces a clear three-step workflow – Definition (parameters, treatments, outputs, covariates), Exploration (typical individual), and Simulation (population) – that guides users toward a complete and well-structured simulation.
 This structured approach reduces the risk of ad hoc or incomplete simulation setups.

-rxode2 imposes no workflow structure; the user is responsible for organising their simulation code.
+rxode2 imposes no workflow structure; the user is responsible for organizing their simulation code.

 Monolix-to-rxode2 import via monolix2rx